XOORweb/NOT-Engine/README.md

 ```

 ### Compilation
 To compile NOT_Engine.dll and NOT_Enhost.exe you need to have [TCC](https://bellard.org/tcc/) in your PATH
-Also you will need [Resourcehacker](https://www.angusj.com/resourcehacker/) in your PATH
+Also you will need [Resourcehacker](https://www.angusj.com/resourcehacker/) in your PATH to have the icon on the Enhost
 - Run `build` in the project directory